The Inspire Team

 Speech-Language Pathologist

 Haleigh is a Speech-Language Pathologist originally from Ohio.
-She attended the University of South Carolina, earning a Bachelor of Science in Psychology in 2021 and a Master of Science in Speech-Language Pathology in 2024.
-Haleigh’s clinical interests include treating speech sound disorders, early language development, pediatric feeding disorders, and myofunctional disorders.
-She has a wealth of experience in treating pediatric feeding and swallowing disorders including infant transition to solids, dysphagia management, medically complex feeding issues, G-tube, nutrition, and diet expansion for selective eaters.
+She attended the University of South Carolina, earning her Bachelor of Science in Psychology in 2021 and her Master of Science in Speech-Language Pathology in 2024.

 Bridgett Leaphart